mamonaco1973/gcp-rstudio-cluster/README.md

 ./destroy.sh
 ```

-This uses Terraform to delete the VPC, Compute Engine instances, firewall rules, Secret Manager entries, and any other resources created by this project.
+This uses Terraform to delete the VNet, VMs, Key Vault, storage accounts, NSGs, and secrets.

----

-⚠️ **Reminder:** This project is for **labs and development only**.
-Do not use it in production.